jotpowers/Personal-Growth/success-vs-right.md

 What you may not remember is [Webvan](https://en.wikipedia.org/wiki/Webvan).
 It was founded in 1998 and IPOd in 1999 with a resulting value of $4.5 billion.
 By 2001 it declared bankruptcy.

 They were right.
 Online ordering and grocery delivery was a nascent demand that could create a succesful business.
 But they were a decade too early, and so they weren't succesful.

+## You're right, but the probabilities go the wrong way

+I think my most important writing (if any of it is important) is what I wrote on [Decision Making)[decision-making.md).
+In there I reference [Annie Duke](https://www.annieduke.com/)'s book [Thinking in Bets]https://www.indiebound.org/book/9780735216358?aff=penguinrandom), and she has a fantastic example.
+It's a case of making the right decision, and having a bad outcome.
+I'm not going to lay it out here, because you should read her book, but I call this:

+The Seahawks Problem.

 ## You're right, but you can't convince others